buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 ## Accessing limit details

+You can access both time-based limits and query complexity information through the API.
+Accessing limit details will not incur any additional complexity points.

 ### Check time-based limits

 The rate limit status is available in the following response headers of each GraphQL call: